ramonimbao/rt1w/README.md

 Run the program with `cargo run --release`.
 You can also give it a JSON configuration file as an argument to change the render settings without having to recompile the program using `--config [config.json]`.
 Scene loading is also now supported using `--scene [scene.json]`.

 Example:
-`$ rt1w --scene res/scenes/two-balls.json --config res/config/good.json`
+`$ rt1w --scene res/scenes/texture-test.json --config res/config/front-good.json`

 Rendering the default scene with the `good.json` config (800×600 at 100 samples/pixel) takes almost 19 minutes.

 # To Do

-- Implement loading textures into scene via JSON
 - Implement defaulting to black and pink checkered texture and warning the user if image file is not found rather than causing a panic.

 # License